Jared James Nichols: Equipment

 Nichols is endorsed by Gibson/Epiphone, Seymour Duncan, Blackstar Amplification, and DR strings.

 Jared primarily plays his signature Les Paul nicknamed "Old Glory" fitted with a single Seymour Duncan P-90 in the bridge position.
 In January 2019, Nichols unveiled his signature Epiphone "Old Glory" Les Paul.
 In 2021, Epiphone released a new iteration of the "Old Glory" Les Paul called "Gold Glory," featuring a gold sparkle finish.

 Nichols is known for his use of P90 pickups.
 He prefers vintage Gibson P90s, or new reproductions by Seymour Duncan.

 In January 2019, Jared collaborated with British company Blackstar Amplification to develop a signature amplifier, the JJN20.

+In 2021, Nichols came into possession of a Les Paul that had suffered severe tornado damage, and realized it was a 1952 model due to the screw layout on the bridge pickup.
+Nichols named the guitar "Dorothy" after Dorothy Gale from The Wonderful Wizard of Oz and asked luthier Joel Wilkens to restore the guitar to a playable state.
+The body only needed a little wood and additional binding around the neck joint, but Wilkens had to create a new neck because the original one had been destroyed.
+Wilkens made sure to keep everything as period-accurate as possible, but in order to reflect the guitar's misadventure, he added a tornado design to the back of the headstock and did not restore the finish.